amplitude/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

     const experiment = Experiment.initializeWithAmplitudeAnalytics('DEPLOYMENT_KEY');
     ```

-    Using the integration initializer will automatically configure implementations of the [user provider](#user-provider) and [exposure tracking provider](#exposure-tracking-provider) interfaces to pull user data from the Amplitude Analytics SDK and track exposure events.
+    When you use the integration initializer, it configures implementations of the [user provider](#user-provider) and [exposure tracking provider](#exposure-tracking-provider) interfaces to pull user data from the Amplitude Analytics SDK and track exposure events.

 ???segment "Segment integration (click to open)"

-    Experiment's integration with Segment Analytics must be configured manually.
-The Experiment SDK must then be configured on initialization with an instance of the the exposure tracking provider.
-Make sure this happens _after_ the analytics SDK has been loaded an initialized.
+    When you use Segment as your analytics provider, configure the integration with Experiment manually on initialization with an instance of the exposure tracking provider.
+Ensure this happens after the analytics SDK loads and initializes.

     ```js
     analytics.ready(() => {